PackeTsar/freeztp/TIPS.md

 #### Explanation

-* The template gets a count of how many serial numbers are found in `idarray`.
+* J2 template gets a count of how many serial numbers are found in `idarray`.
-* The template generates an EEM applet and a group of action sequences for each switch found in `idarray`.
+* J2 template generates an EEM applet containing a group of action sequences for each switch found in `idarray`.
-* The configuration is pushed to the switch during the ZTP process.
+* The onfiguration is pushed to the switch during the ZTP process.
-* The EEM applet (*when ran\**) will do the following;
+* EEM applet (when ran, needs trigger) will do the following;
    * Execute the command `show module | inc ^.[1-9]` (*example output for two switches\*\**);
       ```cisco
       1       62     WS-C3850-12X48U-S     FOC22222222  abcd.ef01.1111  V02           16.3.6